Integral points of bounded height on partial equivariant compactifications of vector groups: Introduction

 The notions of $S$-integral points and heights extend to the adelic group $G(\AD_F)$.
 In a very general context, we had proved in~\cite{chambert-loir-tschinkel2009a} an asymptotic formula for the volume~$V(B)$ of $S$-integral adelic points in~$G(\AD_F)$ of log-anticanonical height bounded by~$B$.
 Our main result says that, for $B\ra\infty$,

 see Remark~\ref{rema:N-V}.

-The explicit description of the constant~$\Theta$ as a product of an adelic volume, and of local volumes, implies an equidistribution property of $S$-integral points for some explicit measure on $X(\AD_F)$.
+The explicit description of the constant~$\Theta$ as a product of an adelic volume, and of local volumes, implies an equidistribution property of $S$-integral points for some explicit measure on $X(\AD_F)$ defined as the product of a measure on the adelic space $X(\AD_F^S)$ (where $\AD_F^S$ is the ring analogous to the adeles of~$F$, but where only places not belonging to~$S$ are taken into account), and of measures on the $v$-adic spaces $X(F_v)$, for all places $v\in S$.
+On $X(\AD_F^S)$, it is given as a regularized measure on the adelic space~$U(\AD_F^S)$, in the spirit of the definition of Tamagawa measures on algebraic groups~\cite{weil82}, or on projective varieties~\cite{peyre95}.
+At places~$v\in S$, it is localized on the strata of minimal dimension of the $F_v$-analytic Clemens complex.
 (See Section~\ref{sec:equidistribution}.)
-This measure is a regularized measure on the adelic space~$U(\AD_F^S)$.
-At places~$v\in S$, it is localized on the strata of minimal dimension of the $F_v$-analytic Clemens complex.

 The proof relies on a strategy developed in our previous papers on rational points.
 We introduce the height zeta function